grub-gg-rust/rust-server-setup/README.md

 ## 📁 Folder Structure (after installation)

-After following the installation steps, the folder structure should look similar to this:
+After following the installation steps, the folder structure should look like this:

 ```
 base-server-setup/